Binatik/react-template/README.md

 You will get a blank slate with the ready state of the button.
 You will get alias, styledComponent, toolkit and clean webpack with modules if needed.

+You are provided with a clean jsx without ts, but you can configure it yourself.
+You can choose css.module or styledComponent.

 ### Installation

 ```sh